vachadze/Coursera-DS/README.md

 # Coursera-DS
-## sample repo to use within Data Science coure
+## sample repo to use within Data Science course